nextdoor

 If your home doesn’t provide appropriate insulation, you need to consider upgrading your Minneapolis and St. Paul siding primarily because its usefulness extends beyond winter and spring.
 As it gets warmer, new siding can actually keep the heat out and cut your energy use, especially if you install James Hardie siding.

-Twin Cities Siding and Roofing proudly offers these products because of its durability against any kind of conditions.
+Twin Cities Siding & Roofing proudly offers these products because of its durability against any kind of conditions.
 Installing James Hardie siding in St. Paul on your home can keep your home’s temperature constant; coupled with an air humidifier, you and your kids will be able to avoid the cool dry air and discourage the spread of viruses indoors.

 (Article Excerpt and Image from Common Cold, NIAID.com)